 5. Corner Placement—The last thing you want to do is put your backyard pool right in the middle of your space, whether you have a giant yard or a small one.
 Save space by tucking your pool into one corner of the yard.
 That way, it doesn’t get in the way and you won’t need to walk around it to enjoy your yard to the fullest.

 6. Destination Pool—Even in a small backyard, it’s possible to make your pool a destination.
 By splitting up the different areas of your yard, you can make the space look and feel bigger and more open.
 Try fencing off your pool in a corner of the yard, as this makes it safer for children in addition to maximizing your space.
 You can also use hardscaping options like decorative rocks or a small walkway to break up your space.

 There’s a lot you can do with a small backyard, so don’t be discouraged.
 Choose a small pool with the right shape for the design of your yard and try to find a nice corner to place it.
-This way you can have your backyard optimized for maximum space – Plenty of space for outdoor grilling and games!
+This way you can have your backyard optimized for maximum space – Plenty of space for and games!